Time patterns (smooth time)

 A sequence of simple notes ‘C4’, ‘D4’,…, arranged against a lattice of time-objects ‘t1’, ‘t2’,…, resulting in an irregular "beat" structure in smooth time.

 Time flexibility in Bol Processor is not the effect of arbitrary numerical functions.
-It stems from a time structure — Xenakis’ (1963) structure temporelle — that is deeply interwoven with the syntactic description of music.
+This flexibility stems from a time structure — Xenakis’ (1963) structure temporelle — that is deeply interwoven with the syntactic description of music.

-Time patterns were used in Andréine Bel’s choreographic work Shapes in Rhythm.
+Some time patterns were used in Andréine Bel's choreographic work: Shapes in Rhythm.

 Reference